scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

 --------------------

-This paper outlines the technical infrastructure underlying `mybinder.org <https://mybinder.org>`_ and the BinderHub open-source technology, including the guiding design principles and goals of the project.
-Binder is designed to be modular, to adapt itself to pre-existing tools and workflows in the open-source community, and to be transparent in its development and operations.
+This paper outlines the technical infrastructure underlying `mybinder.org <https://mybinder.org>`_ and the BinderHub open source technology, including the guiding design principles and goals of the project.
+Binder is designed to be modular, to adapt itself to pre-existing tools and workflows in the open source community, and to be transparent in its development and operations.

-Each of the tools described above is open-source and permissively-licensed, and we welcome the contributions and input from others in the open-source community.
+Each of the tools described above is open source and permissively licensed, and we welcome the contributions and input from others in the open source community.
 In particular, we are excited to pursue Binder’s development in the following
 scenarios:

 1. **Reproducible publishing**.
-One of the core benefits of BinderHub is that it can generate deterministic environments that are linked to a code repository stored in a long term archive like Zenodo.
+One of the core benefits of BinderHub is that it can generate deterministic environments that are linked to a code repository stored in a long-term archive like `Zenodo <https://zenodo.org/>`_ (https://zenodo.org/).
    This makes it useful for generating static representations of the environment needed to reproduce a scientific result.
-   Binder has already been used alongside scientific publications :cite:`LIGO_Scientific_Collaboration_undated-xy, Ross2017-ff` :cite:`Cornish2018-mo` :cite:`Holdgraf2017-so` :cite:`Rein2016-rd`
+   Binder has already been used alongside scientific publications (:cite:`LIGO_Scientific_Collaboration_undated-xy, Ross2017-ff`, :cite:`Cornish2018-mo`, :cite:`Holdgraf2017-so`, :cite:`Rein2016-rd`,
-   :cite:`Neyrinck2018-xy` to provide an interactive and reproducible document with minimal added effort.
+   :cite:`Neyrinck2018-xy`) to provide an interactive and reproducible document with minimal added effort.
 In the future, the Binder project hopes to partner with academic publishers and professional societies to incorporate these reproducible environments into the publishing workflow.